 A public meeting was held at Midlothian Heritage High School, located at 923 S 9th St, Midlothian, TX 76065 on August 30, 2018.
+The purpose of the meeting was to present the proposed widening along the existing FM 1387 alignment and to receive public comment on the proposed project.
 The meeting was held in an open house format from 6:00 p.m. to 8:00 p.m. to allow for questions and review of project exhibits.
 TxDOT and consultant personnel were available to answer questions during the open house.
 The total registered attendance at the public meeting was 262 persons, which was comprised of two elected officials and 235 members of the public.
 A total of 13 project staff members from TxDOT, and 12 project consultants also attended.
 The purpose of the meeting was to present the planned improvements and to receive public comment on the proposed project.
 Of the 116 written comments submitted, six are positive, 100 are negative, and 10 are neutral comments.
 Comments for the project, impacts to properties from the widening and realignment, and design concerns were received at the meeting (Appendix G).